0xDBFB7/ionprinter/documents/log/construction.md

 The part had broken, but was composed of the most wonderful hard alumina.
 A few more minutes at temperature would probably be in order.
 Some residue was deposited onto the surface of the SiC element.

+#### Furnace PID

+A new SSR was purchased, and a little rubbish PID algorithm was written to control the kiln.
+1,1,4 with integral bounds of -300 and 300 was effective - oscillations of +-20C, no problemo.